-1. Nature of Operations
+I. Nature of Operations

-The company was incorporated in California in 1997.
+The company was originally incorporated in California in 1997, and reincorporated in Delaware in 2014.
 The company is engaged in the development and sale of wireless communications applications, including at times the sale and installation of equipment used to run these applications.
-The company's applications are primarily marketed by wireless communications carriers to their subscribers under licensing agreements with the company.
-The company also sells certain applications direct to end users.
+The company's applications are primarily marketed to the end users of the wireless communications carriers under licensing agreements with the company.
+The company also sells certain applications directly to end users.
 The company maintains offices in Woodland Park, New Jersey, Reston, Virginia and San Diego, California.

-The company has acquired nationwide spectrum assets in the 900MHz band and is developing a dedicated dispatch network to offer push to talk ("PTT") service in major markets throughout the United States.
+The company has acquired nationwide licenses to spectrum in the 900MHz band and operating equipment from Sprint Corporation pursuant to the Sprint APA (as defined below) (the "Spectrum Assets") and is developing a dedicated dispatch network to offer push to talk ("PTT") service in major markets throughout the United States.